 The customer journey is far from linear today.
 Still, a holistic view of customers is now possible.
-Innovative measurement tools will help marketers understand the full customer journey across channels, devices, and media types—bridging the digital and physical worlds.
+Innovative measurement tools, like store visit conversions which was recently launched in New Zealand, will help marketers understand the full customer journey across channels, devices, and media types—bridging the digital and physical worlds.

 Accurately measuring store visits is key to understanding the full value of your marketing investments.
 In less than three years, advertisers globally have measured over 5B store visits using AdWords.
 With advanced machine learning and mapping technology, marketers can accurately measure more store visits at scale and use these insights to deliver better local ad experiences.

 Today, consumers believe they should receive marketing messages that are tailored to their unique needs.
 So, once you have a comprehensive view of your customers, the next step is to reach them in the right moment with the right message.
 And reaching your audience just got much, much easier.